-Role of the Personal Assistant
+Role of the Additional Assistant

-Personal assistants (PA) work with special educators, general educators, and paraeducators by providing support and additional adult assistance to individual students or groups of students with moderate/severe disabilities to meet requirements necessary for participation in the school environment.
+Additional assistants (AA) work with special educators, general educators, and paraeducators by providing support and additional adult assistance to individual students or groups of students with disabilities to meet requirements necessary for participation in the school environment.
 The need for additional adult support is determined on an individual basis by an IEP team after the use of all natural supports available within a building have been tried and deemed inadequate.
 In some cases, the intensity of additional adult support requires the use of staff beyond existing school staff allocations (i.e., general educator, special educator, or paraeducator).